Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 Reflections are a lot harder to capture during the day as they’re dependent on the light in a scene.
 When you take away the natural light, you only have to worry about manmade light.

 Try to use as much colour as you can.
-These will merge in the reflections on the water, creating a contrast between smooth and sharp.
+These will merge in the reflections on the water.
+It’ll create a contrast between smooth and sharp.

-The Moon is one of your only consistent light sources at night and can produce some very interesting effects for night time photography.
+The Moon is one of your only consistent light sources at night.
+It can produce some very interesting effects for night time photography.

 Movement is an obvious choice for photos with long exposures.
 You can easily achieve the contrast between still vs moving objects with a tripod mounted camera.
-You can see this in the photo below, taken at Stonehenge for 15 seconds.
+You can see this in the photo below, taken at New York for 10 seconds.

 Sky photos at night offer a variety of effects.
-You can include movement in the clouds or more definition in the stars, like in the photo below, taken on a 30 second exposure.
+You can include movement in the clouds or more definition in the stars, like in the photo below, taken on a 20-second exposure.

 Exposing any photo for long enough allows the small amount of light in the sky to multiply enough times to produce this cool blue/purple colour.